-Magnetic resonance imaging (MRI): This is the preferred way to detect acromegaly, using special MRI pituitary protocol to properly visualize the piuitary tumor.
+Magnetic resonance imaging (MRI): This is the preferred way to detect acromegaly, using a special MRI pituitary protocol to properly visualize the pituitary tumor.

 Minimally Invasive Endoscopic Transsphenoidal Surgery

-Sometimes use of medication, and not surgery, may be the best initial course of treatment.
-However, in most cases, patients require a combination of medical and surgical treatment remove pituitary adenoma.
-Medications are prescribed to help normalize or suppress growth hormone production and address symptoms of soft tissue swelling, headache and other symptoms.
+Sometimes use of medication, and not surgery may be the best initial course of treatment.
+However, in most cases, patients require a combination of medical and surgical treatment to remove pituitary adenoma.
+Medications are prescribed to help normalize or suppress growth hormone production and address symptoms of soft tissue swelling, headache, and other symptoms.

 Radiation therapy for pituitary adenoma is recommended for some patients when surgery and medication are not sufficient to control the tumor.
-Radiation therapy involves highly focused dose of radiation to the tumor.
+Radiation therapy involves a highly focused dose of radiation to the tumor.
 It takes an average of 18 months to lower the GH and IGF-1 levels.
-Continued long-term follow-up with an endocrinologist is recommended after radio therapy for pituitary adenoma.
+Continued long-term follow-up with an endocrinologist is recommended after radiotherapy for pituitary adenoma.